 Is Ackerman Cancer Center still open?

 Yes.
-Ackerman Cancer Center Jacksonville and Amelia Island are both open and treating new and existing patients.
+Ackerman Cancer Center Jacksonville and Northeast Florida are both open and treating new and existing patients.
 In response to the growing number of COVID-19 cases in the Northeast Florida area, Ackerman Cancer Center is taking preventative measures to protect the health of our patients, employees, and visitors.

 What are you doing to keep patients safe?